Minimizing convex quadratic with variable precision conjugate gradients: Introduction

+Although the use of inexact matrix-vector products in CG and other Krylov subspace iterative methods has already been investigated (see for example \cite{SimoSzyl03,vandSlei04,vandSleivanG05,GratToinTshi11,Du.Haber.Karampataki.Szyld.13}), the proposed analyses typically focus on bounding the Euclidean norm of the residual.
+This leads to criteria for controlling the inaccuracy of the matrix-vector products that are somewhat different from the one used here (for instance, see Eq.
+(4.4) from \cite{Du.Haber.Karampataki.Szyld.13} for the inexact CG, Eq.
+(5.8) and (5.9) from \cite{SimoSzyl03} for the inexact FOM and GMRES).
+We refer to Section \ref{sec_algo} for a discussion about the differences between these criteria.
+We further refer to \cite[Section 11]{Simoncini.Szyld.07}, and the many references therein, for a review on inexact Krylov methods.

-Although using inexact product in Krylov-based iterative methods has already been investigated (see \cite{SimoSzyl03,vandSlei04,vandSleivanG05,GratToinTshi11} for example), the proposed analysis typically focus on the Euclidean norm of the residual but none of them, to the best of our knowledge, considers its effect on assessing decrease in the objective function of the associated optimization problem.
-This point of view is however important.
-In optimization, monitoring the evolution of the objective function or of its model is an obvious concern: ensuring a fraction of the optimal decrease is, for instance, a standard convergence argument in trust-region or inexact Newton methods.
-In applications arising from elliptic partial differential applications, several authors have argued that monitoring the energy norm of the error leads to better subproblem termination rules, avoiding under- or over-solving (see \cite{Ario04,ArioDuffRuiz92,ArioLoghWath04, Ario13}).
+To the best of our knowledge, none considers the decrease in the objective function of the associated optimization problem~(\ref{quad-prob}), which is related to the energy norm of the error in~(\ref{system}).
+This point of view is, however, important.
+In optimization, monitoring the evolution of the nonlinear (and possibly non-convex) objective function or of its model is an obvious concern: ensuring a fraction of the optimal decrease is, for instance, a standard convergence argument in trust-region and inexact Newton methods (see for example\cite[Chapter~6]{ConnGoulToin00}).
+In applications arising from elliptic partial differential equations, several authors have argued that monitoring the energy norm of the error leads to better termination rules, avoiding under- or over-solving (see~\cite{ArioDuffRuiz92,Ario04,ArioLoghWath04,Ario13, ArioLiesMiedStra13,JiraStraVohr10,PapeLiesStra14}).
+Monitoring the energy norm of the error has been applied for CG with inexact preconditioning, where iterative methods can be embedded for the resolution of the system associated with the computation of the new directions.
+A stopping criterion in the resolution of the inner systems was suggested in \cite{GolYe99}, that results in a decrease of the energy norm of the residual, and so a decrease of the associated quadratic.
+However, the accuracy level of the matrix-vector products is fixed.

+{\bf Contributions.} In Section~\ref{rigorous-s} we derive theoretical bounds on the value of the quadratic in (\ref{quad-prob}) in the presence of inexact matrix-vector products in CG.
+We then derive computable estimates required in these theoretical bounds in Section~\ref{estimates-s}, leading to a practical inexact CG algorithm.
+In Section~\ref{numerics-s} we show that very significant efficiency gains can be obtained in CG by this approach, both in the case where the accuracy of $Ap$ can be varied continuously and in the case where it is bound to discrete prescribed levels (as is the case in multi-precision arithmetic).